isabelkfigueroa/isabelkfigueroa.github.io/_posts/2025-05-18-color-me-dark.md

 youth center for a Saturday lecture, where she enjoys the topic so much that she stays for the whole event.
 Through Reverend McDonald, Mrs. Love helps expose her young daughters to the work of Dr. W.E.B.
 Du Bois, a leader in the fight for civil rights in the United States.
-Olive models to her daughters how to seek out educational opportunities in the community, and how to find joy in learning outside of school.
-Mrs. Love fights back against lynching, shows her support for universal suffrage, and introduces her daughters to places of learning in their community.
+Mrs. Love models to her daughters how to seek out educational opportunities in the community, and how to find joy in learning outside of school.
+Olive Love fights back against lynching, shows her support for universal suffrage, and introduces her daughters to places of learning in their community.